Pinna3/chartposting_stocktwits_bot/README.md

 ***Think about using shifting ATR values to optimize ATR stop multiples (For now, use trailing stops of 1ATR[placeholder])

 Figure out why scan is not working !!!
 WTF!!!

+Why aren't the sector allocation maximums set dynamically like the Long/Shorts???
+Implement.